Child (Mark song)

 "Child" is a song recorded by Canadian rapper Mark.
 It was released with an accompanying music video on February 4, 2022, as a part of NCT Lab.
 The song was written by Mark, Ron and Jane, who were joined in the composition by Dress.
 "Child" was described as an emotional hip hop track that expresses candidly Mark's worries throughout the lyrics.

 The song charted at number twenty-three on South Korea's Gaon Digital Chart.
 It also charted at number nine and twenty-five in Indonesia and Thailand respectively.
 In North America, "Child" peaked at number eight on the Billboard World Digital Songs chart, making it the singer's first entry on the chart.

 Background and release

 On January 28, 2022, SM Entertainment announced that their digital music project, SM Station, would return with a special season, titled NCT Lab, and that Mark would start it off by releasing his first single under the project, "Child", on February 4.
-From the 31st, three sets of teaser images were released on NCT's official social media.
+On January 31, three sets of teaser images were released on NCT's official social media.
 A teaser for the music video was shared the day before its release.